alhankeser/citibike-analysis/README.md

     1 2019-05-13 02:45:04
     2 2019-05-13 02:45:04

-#### Data Quality Issues
-Without much digging, it's easy to spot some data quality/consistency issues:
-1. `zip` is being converted to an integer and thus dropping the 0, which is may or may not be an issue.
-If wish to solve problem #1 then this chould be an issue.
-1. `weather_status` should be 'observed' for all locations rather than 'predicted' since the dates are in the past.

 #### Fixing the zip data_type issue
 The issue related to zip codes is related to New Jersey's that start with a zero.
 There are two options to fix this: